Here's how to handle vaccine doubters: Don't fight

 "When a parent sees a list of ingredients that are in vaccines they get really nervous.
 Although there are some scary sounding ingredients in a vaccine, there is nothing in a high enough dose that should cause a problem.
 We already have aluminum in our bodies.
 We already have formaldehyde in our bodies," she said.

-And while the vaccine preservative thimerosal contains mercury, it's in a form that is not absorbed by the body — and thimerosal was taken out of all U.S. childhood vaccines more than 15 years ago not because it's dangerous, but because it worried people.
+And while the vaccine preservative thimerosal contains mercury, it's in a form that the body clears quickly — and thimerosal was taken out of all U.S. childhood vaccines more than 15 years ago not because it's dangerous, but because it worried people.

 Related: 7 Vaccine Myths Debunked